‘A Christmas Prince’ Sequel Trailer Shows Rose McIver Planning A Wedding

-The holiday season has a sequel in store for fans of the Netflix original A Christmas Prince.
+The holiday season has a sequel in store for fans of the Netflix original, A Christmas Prince.
 Originally released in 2017, the Christmas movie stars Rose McIver as a reporter who has gone undercover as a tutor to get the scoop on a playboy prince.
 In the true spirit of holiday warmth and romance, McIver’s character gets tangled up in royal love.
-UPI reports that the romantic comedy sequel, A Christmas Prince: The Royal Wedding is set to arrive on Netflix in just 15 days.
+UPI reports that the romantic comedy sequel, A Christmas Prince: The Royal Wedding, is set to arrive on Netflix in just 15 days.

-Netflix released a clip of the movie this Thursday.
-The sequel will of course be starring McIver once again as the journalist Amber, alongside co-star Ben Lambas Prince Richard of Aldonia as they attempt to plan the wedding on year later.
+Netflix released a clip of the movie on Thursday.
+The sequel will of course star McIver once again as the journalist Amber, alongside co-star Ben Lambas as Prince Richard of Aldonia, as they attempt to plan the wedding on year later.

 In the sequel, Amber will find herself overwhelmed while dealing with an overzealous wedding planner.
 She will realize that she has new responsibilities coming up for her, serving as queen of a small country.
 In the clip, Amber remarks about her pre-wedding jitters.
 The end of the trailer shows Amber and Richard enjoying a ballroom dance together.